DeepRank/deeprank/README.md

 ## Map the feature to a grid

 The file gridtool.py in map/ is the main class for the mapping of the features on the grid.
 This class has a lot of attributes and methods.

 The atomic densities are mapped following the protein-ligand paper.
+A main difference though is that the atomic density of chain A(B) are encoded as positive(negative) numbers.

 The mapping of the other features (so far only PSSM) is still very experimental.
+The value of the features are mapped to the grid using a bspline of degree 3.
+This is a usual method in Particle Mesh Ewald.

 You can test the routine on a single conformation with